Mathematics Major

 Requirements for the Mathematics Major

-Students majoring in mathematics must complete MATH 115 and one of MATH 116/MATH 120 (or the equivalent) and at least eight units of 200-level and 300-level courses.
+Students majoring in mathematics must complete MATH 115 and one of MATH 116/MATH 120 (or the equivalent) and at least eight units of MATH or STAT 200-level and 300-level courses.
 These eight units must include MATH 205, MATH 206, MATH 302, MATH 305, and two additional 300-level courses.
-The courses counting towards the major must come from MATH or from among the following STAT courses: STAT 218, STAT 220, STAT 221, STAT 228, STAT 260, STAT 318, STAT 320.
+The courses counting toward the major must come from MATH or STAT.

 Majors are also required to present one classroom talk in either their junior or senior year.
 This requirement can be satisfied with a presentation in the student seminar, but it can also be fulfilled by giving a talk in one of the courses whose catalog description says "Majors can fulfill the major presentation requirement in this course."
 In addition, a limited number of students may be able to fulfill the presentation requirement in other courses, with permission of the instructor.